OE Node installation and configuration

 Environment variables

-In this chapter, the most relevant environment variables for setting the OE Node are presented.
-The complete list of the node environment variables can be found here.
+In this chapter, the key environment variables required to configure the OE Node are highlighted.
+The full list of available environment variables is provided in the documentation for the Community Edition of the node, accessible here.

 Blockchain RPC